 - Warm gloves

-What to pack
+What to Pack

-The most important thing to prioritize when packing for a hike is to keep the weight down, especially if you have to carry everything with you that you’re going to use, like a tent and all of your own food.
-This is all the sturdy, weather-proof, and reliable equipment that I use:
+The most important thing to prioritize when packing backpacking gear is to keep the weight down, especially if you have to carry everything that you’re going to use, like a tent and all of your food.

 Your tent and sleeping bag are super important, especially in inclement weather.
 You can definitely scrimp and save when it comes to hiking clothing, but make sure you invest in a good tent that won’t break in heavy winds or rain.
 The last thing you need midway through a trek is a broken tent!
-I use and recommend:

-- Note, wearing more clothing in the sleeping bag will not make you warmer.
-It actually makes the sleeping bag less effective because the heat then has to go through more layers to reach your body.
+- A sleeping bag that will keep you warm – Note that wearing more clothing in the sleeping bag will not make you warmer.
+It actually makes the sleeping bag less effective, because the heat then has to go through more layers to reach your body.
 Invest in a good sleeping bag.
 Being cold at night is no fun!

-- Lightweight but thick sleeping mat
+- A lightweight but thick sleeping mat

 Instead of carrying around a pillow, I suggest balling up your jacket and using it as a pillow instead.